Rohm and Haas Corporate Headquarters: History

 RMJM Hillier was hired to handle the building's renovations.
 The original plan was well received but exceeded the renovation's budget.
 To help pay for the renovations, RMJM Hillier tried to get the building declared a National Historic Landmark, which would allow the company to get tax credits.
 Usually buildings less than fifty years old are not considered, but the building's significance in Modern architecture kept the state of Pennsylvania and the National Park Service interested.
 While not designated a National Historic Landmark, the building was listed on the National Register of Historic Places on February 9, 2007.

 To help get the Rohm and Haas Corporate Headquarters listed as a landmark, RMJM Hillier and Rohm and Haas focused renovations on opening up floor space and modernizing systems.
 A part of the original plan that altered the building's facade was abandoned, but the facade received a thorough cleaning.
 Inside, most of the enclosed office space was removed and replaced with open workstations.
 The new layout was also designed to let more light into the interior of the building.
 The work spaces also received new furniture, which replaced some that dated back to the 1960s.
 The dining area was moved from the basement to street level in a space that was previously occupied by a bank, but had lain vacant for several years.
 Security, telecommunications, and central plant systems were also upgraded and modernized.
 The interior renovations finished around May 2008, with improvements to the surrounding plaza completed several months later.

+In 2009, Roh and Haas was acquired by the Dow Chemical Company and the logos on the exterior of the building were changed accordingly.
+Dow occupied the building until 2015, when the company announced it would be relocating its Philadelphia-based staff to Collegeville.

+In 2018, Australian firm Macquarie Investment Management announced it would be moving into the building in 2020.
+In 2025, the U.S. arm of Macquarie was purchased by the Japanese company Nomura, which said it planned to make its new Philadelphia headquarters the hub of its international stock and bond funds business.